rightjs/rightjs-home/docs/en/download.md

 # Download

 By default RightJS comes in two files.
-One of them the actual core, which works for all the modern browsers, the second one is a dynamically loadable module with patches for old browsers.
+One of them is the actual core, which works for all the modern browsers, the other one is a dynamically loadable module with patches for old browsers.

 <%= partial 'options' %>